Artificial Intelligence MSc

 You will follow two taught semesters of lectures, tutorials, project work and written assignments.
 During this time you will also learn research methods (such as literature review and project planning) to prepare for your final project and dissertation, which is completed during the summer.

-In addition, about half your taught course credits must be chosen from areas of artificial intelligence.
+In addition, about half of your taught course credits must be chosen from areas of artificial intelligence.
 Course offerings follow the main research areas of our staff, with multiple course options available in natural language processing, machine learning, robotics, and related areas.

 Example courses offered recently in artificial intelligence include: